LaWebcapsule/directus9/docs/self-hosted/config-options.md

 | `HASH_TYPE`            | The variant of the hash function (`0`: argon2d, `1`: argon2i, or `2`: argon2id).                                                 | `2` (argon2id)      |
 | `HASH_ASSOCIATED_DATA` | An extra and optional non-secret value.
 The value will be included Base64 encoded in the parameters portion of the digest.       | --                  |

-Argon2's hashing function is used by Directus for three purposes: 1) hashing user passwords, 2) generating hashes for the `Hash` field type in collections, and 3) the [generate a hash API endpoint](/reference/system/utilities#generate-a-hash).
+Argon2's hashing function is used by Directus9 for three purposes: 1) hashing user passwords, 2) generating hashes for the `Hash` field type in collections, and 3) the [generate a hash API endpoint](/reference/system/utilities#generate-a-hash).